Richard Lumsden

 Richard James Lumsden (born 24 June 1965) is an English actor, writer, composer and musician.
 He has made regular appearances on TV and film throughout his career.
-Notable series include Channel 4's Emmy-award winning Sugar Rush, Is it Legal, Wonderful You and The Singapore Grip.
-He played Ray in Radio 4’s long-running comedy Clare in the Community.
+Notable series include Channel 4's Emmy-award winning Sugar Rush, Is It Legal?, Wonderful You and The Singapore Grip.
+He played Ray in Radio 4's long-running comedy Clare in the Community.

 Career

 Television

-Lumsden's early television work includes Foggy in two series of First of the Summer Wine, Nutter in The Sharp End, Waterfront Beat, One Foot In The Grave, Brittas Empire, Nelson’s Column, Grace and Favour, Coogan’s Run - Death Of A Salesman, and Hornblower.
+Lumsden's early television work includes Foggy in two series of First of the Summer Wine, Nutter in The Sharp End, Waterfront Beat, One Foot In The Grave, The Brittas Empire, Nelson's Column, Grace and Favour, Coogan's Run - Death Of A Salesman, and Hornblower.

 He played Colin in three series of Simon Nye's Is it Legal?, Henry in Wonderful You, Charles in All About Me, Roger in The House That Jack Built, as well as episodes of Dangerfield, People Like Us, Hardware, Love Soup, The Croydon Poisonings.
 Nathan in two series of Sugar Rush, and appearances in Party Animals, Suburban Shootout, Dis/connected, U Be Dead, and Free Agents.
 He appeared as Martin in series three of The Catherine Tate Show, and Arnold, an ex-boyfriend of Clare Bates in EastEnders.

-Other tv shows include; Grown Ups, Summer In Transylvania, Garrow’s Law, two series of The Impressions Show, three series of Life Of Riley, Vexed, Midsommer Murders, Rebecca Front’s Little Cracker, By Any Means, All At Sea, as well as sixteen appearances as different characters in Holby City, Casualty and Doctors, all for the BBC.
+Other tv shows include; Grownups, Summer In Transylvania, Garrow's Law, two series of The Impressions Show, three series of Life Of Riley, Vexed, Midsomer Murders, Rebecca Front's Little Cracker, By Any Means, All At Sea, as well as sixteen appearances as different characters in Holby City, Casualty and Doctors, all for the BBC.

-More recent TV work includes Remember Me, Trollied, Father Brown, three series as Tony in BBC’s Millie In Between, Crazyhead, Doc Marten, Shakespeare and Hathaway.
-He played General Percival in ITV’s WW2 drama The Singapore Grip filmed in Malaysia, and Taylor Lawson in series 25 of Silent Witness.
+More recent TV work includes Remember Me, Trollied, Father Brown, three series as Tony in BBC's Millie In Between, Crazyhead, Doc Martin, Shakespeare and Hathaway.
+In 2020, he played General Percival in ITV's WW2 drama The Singapore Grip filmed in Malaysia, and in 2021, Taylor Lawson in series 25 of Silent Witness.

 Film

-Lumsden played Robert Ferrars in Ang Lee’s Sense and Sensibility.
-He also appeared in The Avengers, Room To Rent, Silent Cry, Gospel of John, Attila The Hun, City Slacker, Morris A Life With Bells On (for which he also composed the music) and Ben Wheatley’s Sightseers.
+Lumsden played Robert Ferrars in Ang Lee's Sense and Sensibility.
+He also appeared in The Avengers, Room To Rent, Silent Cry, Gospel of John, City Slacker, Morris A Life With Bells On (for which he also composed the music) and Ben Wheatley's Sightseers.

 In 2014, Lumsden starred in the independent British feature film Downhill, directed by James Rouse, a comedy about four friends attempting Alfred Wainwright's Coast to Coast Walk.
-He played Ballested in Jan Vardoen’s Heart Of Lightness, shot in Norway’s Arctic Circle, and General Ismay in Joe Wright’s Darkest Hour (2016).
+He played Ballested in Jan Vardoen's Heart Of Lightness, shot in Norway's Arctic Circle, and General Ismay in Joe Wright's Darkest Hour (2016).

-Most recently Lumsden starred as Paul in Brook Driver & Finn Bruce’s debut feature film Swede Caroline, alongside Jo Hartley & Celyn Jones, due for release in 2022/23.
+Most recently Lumsden starred as Paul in Brook Driver & Finn Bruce's debut feature film Swede Caroline, alongside Jo Hartley & Celyn Jones, released on 19 April 2024.